orbeon/orbeon-forms-doc/form-runner/persistence/relational-db.md

 Run the [following DDL](relational-db-schema.md#postgresql) to create or update your Orbeon database, and note that if upgrading to 2016.2, you need to [reindex your Orbeon database](/form-runner/feature/forms-admin-page.md#upgrading-to-20162).

-For older DDL see [Relational database schema](relational-db-schema.md#historical-ddl).

 ### Db2 database setup

 [SINCE Orbeon Forms 4.3]

 Run the [following DDL](relational-db-schema.md#db2) to create or update your Orbeon database, and note that if upgrading to 2016.2, you need to [reindex your Orbeon database](/form-runner/feature/forms-admin-page.md#upgrading-to-20162).

-The DDL includes indices since Orbeon Forms 2024.1.
-Those indices typically cannot be added if the tables are created in the default tablespace, so the 2024.1 DDL includes the declaration for a new tablespace with 32K page size.
-No upgrade script is provided for 2024.1, as tables need to be moved or recreated in the new tablespace.
-You may use DB2's `SYSPROC.ADMIN_MOVE_TABLE` stored procedure to help with this migration.

-For older DDL see [Relational database schema](relational-db-schema.md#historical-ddl).

 ## Application server setup